 An ISA(an individual savings account) should be your first point of call when saving.

 ISAs are tax-free and hence any interest you earn on an ISA is tax-free.
 This makes ISAs much competitive in comparison to the interest earned on normal savings accounts.

-For the purpose of this guide, we will dig deeper to innovative finance & stocks and shares ISA.
+For the purpose of this guide, we will dig deeper to innovative finance and stocks & shares ISA and get a better understanding of how they are utilized as a form of property ISA.

 All capital gains and income are protected from Tax.